 At Stanford, I’ve taught my popular courses “Hashtag Activism” and “Hiphop, Orality, and Language Diversity” since 2017.
 I was the founding advisor of The Word: Tha Stanford Journal of Student Hiphop Research (still open to submissions from students at any college or university!).
 I also worked 1-1 and led workshops for faculty, post-docs, graduate students, and undergraduates in the Hume Center for Writing and Speaking.
 I hold a Ph.D. in Writing Studies and Women’s and Gender Studies from Syracuse University, an MFA in Fiction from the University of Michigan, and a Bachelor’s in Religion and Creative Writing from Princeton University.

-Tessa Brown, Ph.D., is a Lecturer in the Program in Writing and Rhetoric at Stanford University.
-Her research on rhetorical history, antiracist struggle, and digital media have appeared in College Composition and Communication, Peitho, and the Journal of Basic Writing, and her reviews, essays, and fiction have appeared in Harper’s, the Los Angeles Review of Books, Hyperallergic and more.
+My research on rhetorical history, antiracist struggle, and digital media have appeared in College Composition and Communication, Peitho, and the Journal of Basic Writing, and my reviews, essays, and fiction have appeared in Harper’s, the Los Angeles Review of Books, Hyperallergic, and more.

-Tessa is a founding member of Rad Mission Neighbors, a community group advocating for and with sex workers and unhoused neighbors in San Francisco.
-Her latest project is germ network, a social network for safe and secure connections with friends and neighbors, which she’s very eager to debut 🦠.
+I am a founding member of Rad Mission Neighbors, a community group advocating for and with sex workers and unhoused neighbors in San Francisco.
+I work from home in the Bayview neighborhood.